PhysicsDaily/PhysicsDaily.github.io/docs/thermodynamics/second-law.md

-# Second Law of Thermodynamics
+# The Second Law of Thermodynamics
 *Content coming soon!*